BizKit-Tech/BizKit-Tech.github.io/content/docs/others/investigating-performance-issues/index.md

 #### Frappe Logs
 Frappe logs can include information about errors and exceptions that have occurred, as well as various types of debugging and diagnostic information.

+*See [Logging with Frappe](/docs/others/logging-with-frappe) for details on how to use Frappe's built-in logging system.*

 ##### Desk Logs
 Logs that track operational events: usually user activities that happen in the frontend.
 They can be accessed via the Desk UI.
 - Access Log